gabr1e11/so-simple-theme/en/_posts/2015-05-01-coursera-music-courses.md

 So I checked out the prices and, to my surprise, the courses were quite expensive!
 Don't get me wrong, from what I've learned since then, the prices are really worth it.
 In the end you are paying for the equivalent of a master in music, but that was not what I had in mind.

 Nevertheless I kept digging and searching, and crawling the web, and couldn't help but try to search something similar to Berklee.
 So I started using search terms like *similar to Berklee*.
 And then *Coursera* popped up.
 And bite me!
 They had some Berklee courses!

-Berklee is currently offering the [Modern Musician][3] specialitation through 3 different
+Berklee is currently offering the [Modern Musician][3] specialization through 3 different
 courses:

 * **Developing your musicianship**: Introductory course about harmony, intervals and chord structure of a song